Updated: Apr 7

 Food storage is critical in bear country.
 Hygiene products are often forgotten.
 Make sure these go into your bear safe or bear canister.
 Clean your cooking gear away from camp.
 Make sure to collect all food scraps and get them into your trash bag, which also should go into your bear safe.
 Most campsites that are maintained in bear country have bear boxes provided, like the one below.
 However, it is still never a bad idea to carry additional gear.

 Bear Spray is critical in bear country.
 Some national parks have bear spray rental stands.
 These are usually an inexpensive option if you do not frequent in areas with bears.
 However, if you purchase and/or bring your own spray, make sure it is BEAR spray.
 Normal pepper spray/police spray are NOT effective against bears.
 Eat the cost, protect yourself, and get real bear spray.
 You want spray that comes with a way to attach it to your belt, vest, or chest strap.
 Make sure everyone in your party has bear spray.
-I personally use the UDAP Magnum Bear Spray & Hip Holster from Amazon.
+I personally use the UDAP Magnum Bear Spray & Hip Holster.
 Why?
 The plastic holster is my favorite to pull my bear spray from.
 It is fast and smooth.
 However, get a spray that you are comfortable with and it approved.

 Bear bells are occasionally recommended, but your voice carries better.
 I won't make a recommendation for a bear bell, because your wonderful voice is FREE!